dgroomes/github-pages-dynamic-viewer/wish-list.md

      * DONE Step one of removing babel is to remove our JSX source code.
 See [React without JSX](https://reactjs.org/docs/react-without-jsx.html)
    * IN PROGRESS Remove React
    * Remove Marked.js.
 Instead, we can use GitHub's API to render the markdown
-* DONE Load all documents
-* DONE draw all documents to the screen (instead of replacing the previous content with the next doc's content)
 * Fix up the hash management stuff.
 This is a bit open-ended.
 How to make hashes work?
 I want to be able to click the name of a doc from the lefthand nav and have the browser navigate to that fragment.
 This is just a browser feature.
 No javascript involved.